canibanoglu/tango_with_django_book/chapters/models_templates.rst

 	    # Render the response and send it back!
 	    return render_to_response('rango/index.html', context_dict, context)

-Here we have performed steps two and three in one go: first we queried the ``Category`` model to retrieve the top five categories.
-Here we used the ``ordered_by`` function to sort by the number of likes in descending order (thus the inclusion of ``-``), and then we restricted this list to the first 5 Category objects in the list.
+Here we have performed steps two and three in one go.
+First, we queried the ``Category`` model to retrieve the top five categories.
+Here we used the ``order_by()`` method to sort by the number of likes in descending order - hence the inclusion of the ``-``.
+We then restricted this list to the first 5 ``Category`` objects in the list.

 With the query complete, we passed a reference to the list (stored as variable ``category_list``) to a new dictionary, ``context_dict``.
-This dictionary is then passed as part of the context for the template engine in the ``render_to_response`` call.
+This dictionary is then passed as part of the context for the template engine in the ``render_to_response()`` call.

 Modifying the Index Template ............................

-With the view updated, all that is left for us to do is update the template ``rango/index.html``, located within the ``templates`` directory.
-Change the HTML code of the file so that it looks like:
+With the view updated, all that is left for us to do is update the template ``rango/index.html``, located within your project's ``templates`` directory.
+Change the HTML code of the file so that it looks like the example shown below.

 .. code-block:: html